MBI’s Research Snapshots highlight recent discoveries made by MBI researchers.

 If you are an MBI researcher and would like to have your research considered for this feature, please contact assistant director of communications Todd Taylor or science writer Michelle Koidin Jaffee.

-In a recent study published in The Journal of Neuroscience, a team of UF neuroscientists compared beta dynamics in two Parkinson’s disease deep brain stimulation (DBS) targets
+A team of UF neuroscientists compared beta dynamics in two Parkinson’s disease deep brain stimulation, or DBS, targets.

 Examining the role of NMDA receptor hypofunction and redox sensitivity of hippocampal synaptic transmission during aging.